 - Raise your shoulders, elbow, wrist, and hand, and check your strength during these tasks.

 Leg pain that occurs when you sit on an exam table and lift your leg straight up usually suggests a herniated disk in your lower back.

 In another test, you will bend your head forward and to the sides while the provider puts slight downward pressure on the top of your head.
 Increased pain or numbness during this test is usually a sign of pressure on a nerve in your neck.

-- Electromyography (EMG) may be done to determine the exact nerve root that is involved.
+- Electromyography (EMG) to determine the exact nerve root that is involved.

-- Myelogram may be done to determine the size and location of disk herniation.
+- Myelogram to determine the size and location of disk herniation.

 The first treatment for a slipped disk is a short period of rest and taking medicines for the pain.
 This is followed by physical therapy.
 Most people who follow these treatments recover and return to normal activities.
 Some people will need to have more treatment.
 This may include steroid injections or surgery.